Madek/madek-webapp-node-modules/@videojs/http-streaming/README.md

 - Mac Safari
 - iOS Safari

-Mac Safari does have MSE support, but native HLS is recommended
+Mac and iPad Safari do have MSE support, but native HLS is recommended

-### Flash Support
-This plugin does not support Flash playback.
-Instead, it is recommended that users use the [videojs-flashls-source-handler](https://github.com/brightcove/videojs-flashls-source-handler) plugin as a fallback option for browsers that don't have a native
-[HLS](https://caniuse.com/#feat=http-live-streaming)/[DASH](https://caniuse.com/#feat=mpeg-dash) player or support for [Media Source Extensions](http://caniuse.com/#feat=mediasource).

 ### DRM

 DRM is supported through [videojs-contrib-eme](https://github.com/videojs/videojs-contrib-eme).
 In order to use DRM, include the videojs-contrib-eme plug, [initialize it](https://github.com/videojs/videojs-contrib-eme#initialization), and add options to either the [plugin](https://github.com/videojs/videojs-contrib-eme#plugin-options) or the [source](https://github.com/videojs/videojs-contrib-eme#source-options).

-Detailed option information can be found in the [videojs-contrib-eme README](https://github.com/videojs/videojs-contrib-eme/blob/master/README.md).
+Detailed option information can be found in the [videojs-contrib-eme README](https://github.com/videojs/videojs-contrib-eme/blob/main/README.md).

 ## Documentation
 [HTTP Live Streaming](https://developer.apple.com/streaming/) (HLS) has